-ay also want to check the master and slave states via the HTTP APIs (see HTTP Interface for Replication).
+may also want to check lso want to check the master and slave states via the HTTP APIs (see HTTP Interface for Replication).

 Server-level Setup

 This page describes the replication process based on a complete ArangoDB instance.
 That means that all included databases will be replicated.